palantir/godel-conjure-plugin/README.md

 This asset will:
 - Respond to `_assetInfo` with the required JSON and type.
-- Accept only a single argument (the JSON blob).
+- Accept only a single argument (the JSON blob) and return a valid JSON object when invoked.
-- Output an empty extensions object when invoked during publishing.